-Today most of the training registers electronic in e.g. spreadsheets or in apps such as Strava, Runcoach or Garmin connect.
-So, at the highest level within sports the training diary / app, could be an important link between coach, runner and other support or you can be your own coach.
+Today most of the training registers electronically in e.g. spreadsheets or in apps such as Strava, Runcoach or Garmin connect.
+So, at the highest level within sports, the training diary/app could be an important link between the coach, runner and other support or you can be your own coach.
 The content in the app can form the basis for weekly and monthly conversations between coach and runner.
 The content of the training app, will be best if it is filled in accurately.
-When we compare the content with the runner’s results in tests and competitions, it will be a good starting point to finding out:
+When we compare the content with the runner’s results in tests and competitions, it will be a good starting point for finding out:

 • What succeeded and why